Texas-Inventionworks/CuraIntegration/craftbot_profile/readme.txt

 If have Mac:

-Copy to Applications->Cura->ShowPackageContents->Contents->Resources->resources->same files as specified above
+Copy to Applications->right click on Cura->ShowPackageContents->Contents->Resources->resources->same files as specified above

+Both:
+(In Cura application)
+Settings/Preferences-> Materials-> Import-> Choose PLA and PETG profile in "Filaments" folder